Why Gold? The Complete Beginner's Guide to Gold Investment

 "Gold is too volatile"

 Reality: Short-term, yes.
-Long-term, gold is remarkably stable.
+Long-term, gold is surprisingly steady.
 Its 20-year performance shows steady growth with less volatility than individual stocks.

 "Digital assets have replaced gold"